srirampc/cpp-ci/github_actions.md

-The following describes the structure of yml file for CI with CMake.
+To use Github Actions with a CMake project, we define the structure of the yml file.
+The file is located in `.github/actions` directory at the root of the repository.
+Its defintion is as follows:

 ## Name, Triggers and Enviroment.

-Apart from the name, we also provide the triggers.
+First section of the yml file lists the name of the action and the triggers.
-In the following configuration, a build and test is triggered  when (A)  commit is pushed to the master branch and
+In the following configuration, a build, test and CI job is triggered  when (A)  commit is pushed to the master branch and
 (B) a pull request is created for the master branch.

-The `workflow_dispatch` option is useful to initiate a Build, Test and CI workflow without the trigger action.
+The `workflow_dispatch` option under the `on` sub-head is useful to initiate a Build, Test and CI job from the Github->Actions dashboard without a trigger action.

 We use the `Debug` environment so that the necessary compilation options required for building with symbols are set for coverage to be estimated